vjlab/resources/about-our-hpc.md

 Unfortunately, the only way to retrieve your data is to physically walk over, and upload the data to Google drive and send it to yourself somehow.
 Solutions like `scp`, or file-sharing applications like Cyberduck wcan't work unless you set up *your* own laptop to be a server, which would be a whole can of worms involving messing with firewalls and security permissions and such.

 ## Performance

+Performance note: all these tests were done when I was the only one using the server, so there's no additional load from someone else's job!
+It's possible that if two people submit their jobs simultaneously, both their jobs will be slowed down.

 - **Python3** - about 5-10% faster than M3 or my own Macbook Pro, on a single-CPU, single-thread run.
 - **RAxML** - untested